Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Salesforce's UPC consolidated dozens of legacy SKUs into a tiered set of "User" licenses (Foundations, Pro, Enterprise, Unlimited, Unlimited+).
 Higher tiers include both Sales and Service Cloud capabilities.
 Add-ons are licensed separately:

 In 2026, the question "do I need Sales Cloud or Service Cloud?" has been mostly subsumed by the question "what tier of unified license do we need?"
-Talk to your AE about the capabilities you'll use, not the legacy product names.
+Talk to your AE about the capabilities you will use, not the legacy product names.
+The tiers are designed so most companies do not have to choose; the choice is between Enterprise and Unlimited, with the add-ons sized to your actual workload.

 Six decision scenarios